renardeinside/dbx_scalable_dl/README.md

 ## Local environment setup

 To set up the local environment, do the following:
-- create the new conda environment:
+- create a new conda environment:
 ```
 conda env create --file environment.yml
 ```